Please use the menu below to navigate the article sections:

 Use the AWS Organizations API or AWS Command Line Interface (AWS CLI) if there are many accounts to migrate.

-Billing history and billing reports for all accounts stay with the master account in an organization.
+Billing history and billing reports for all accounts stay with the management account in an organization.

 Before migration download any billing or report history for any member accounts that you want to keep.